College Street (Kolkata): Book stores

 The College Street is famous for its small and big book stores, which gives it the nickname Boi Para (Colony of Books).
 People from the whole city and different parts of the state flock the innumerable book stores along the side-walk for books.
 Many bigwigs of the Bengali publication industry (like: Ananda Publishers, Mitra and Ghosh Publishers, DasGupta and Company Pvt.
 Ltd, Dey's Publishing, Rupa & Co. etc.) are situated here.
 The street is also dotted with countless small book kiosks which sell new and old books.
+Books vary from school or college textbooks of countless streams, to works of emerging authors and old, second-hand texts which have notes scribbled on them.
+The list is endless, and one might find anything and everything between books dating back to 250 years ago, rare first editions or even books from publishers who no longer exist today.
 An article in the journal Smithsonian described College Street as ...a half-mile of bookshops and bookstalls spilling over onto the pavement, carrying first editions, pamphlets, paperbacks in every Indian language, with more than a fair smattering of books in and out of print from France, Germany, Russia and England.

 One can buy rare books at throw-away prices and extensive bargaining takes place.